Heart Attitudes – How to Heal Our Hearts

 If you know the story about Job, you know that Job had to cleanse his heart and then he could see God.
 It wasn’t that he saw God literally.
 He saw God in his bad and his good times.
 The cleaner our hearts, the more we are able to see God.

 There is a wonderfully true story about a woman named Anna Mae Pennica who was blind from birth.
-At age 62 she had surgery by Dr. Thomas Pettit at Jules Stein Eye Institute to remove rare congenital cataracts from her eyes in 1981.
-The operation was a success and she could see for the first time in 62 years with 20/30 vision.
+At age 62, she had surgery by Dr. Thomas Pettit at Jules Stein Eye Institute to remove rare congenital cataracts from her eyes in 1981.
+The operation was a success, and she could see for the first time in 62 years with 20/30 vision.
 She was amazed at how much bigger and brighter everything was.
 She saw birds fly and green grass and the sunset and the faces of people.
 The sad part is the surgical technique was available in 1940.
 She lived 20 years needlessly blind.
 Our cure for a blind heart has been available for 2,000 years.

 I was on my yearly break this past September.

 I had come home to mow my lawn, pay bills, etc. So I was here for Sunday and set on the back row for service.
 I didn’t want to say anything or do anything.
 I simply wanted to observe and see if there was anything we could do better.
 It was in that service I felt the Lord speak to me about this pure in heart thing.
 Why is it people can’t enter into praise and worship?
-The answer is because something is clogging their hearts.
-It could be some situation or some doctrine or any number of things, but something has become unclean in the heart and they can’t see God.
+The answer is that something is clogging their hearts.
+It could be some situation or some doctrine or any number of things, but something has become unclean in the heart, and they can’t see God.

 Heart Attitudes

 Why do people not pray and read the word of God?
 It’s because something needs cleaning in the heart.
 Why do people not serve or give as they know they should?
-Something has gotten in the heart and unless it is cleansed, we will become like the very thing that stabbed us.
+Something has gotten in the heart, and unless it is cleansed, we will become like the very thing that stabbed us.

 Living in the kingdom requires constantly cleaning the attitudes of our heart.
 That is what the Sermon on the Mount is about.